-began May 1 and runs through Dec.
-4. Tickets to these dinners on the farm aren’t inexpensive.
-I clicked on several of the locations, and ticket prices ranged from $180 to $300 per person.
-The price includes a reception with wine and passed appetizers, four seated courses with wine pairings, all gratuities, producer discussions, and a tour of the farm.
+Their 2018 Tour began on May 5 in California and runs through Nov.
+11. Tickets to these dinners on the farm aren’t inexpensive.
+Ticket prices ranged from $180 to $300 per person.
+The price includes a reception with wine and passed appetizers, four seated courses with wine pairings, all gratuities, producer discussions and a tour of the farm.
 The events are intended for adults, and they don’t recommend that children attend.